Program Profile

 Expiration

 Diamond Points expire annually at the end of your use year unless banked forward.
 Diamond historically charged for banking and made the process cumbersome — many owners forfeit points without realizing they have alternatives.
 Under HGV Max, integration is making banking somewhat easier, but the underlying Diamond contract terms still apply.
-If you have Diamond Points expiring within 60 days, services like Timeshare Rental Pros will often pay cash upfront rather than letting them lapse.
+For even points close to expiration, services like Timeshare Rental Pros will often pay cash upfront rather than letting them lapse.

 Cash strategy